Frequently Asked Questions:

 Please contact your primary care veterinarian for the cost of a cardiac evaluation by SEVC.

-Do you offer OFA certification for breeding dogs/cats?
+Do you offer heart disease screening for breeding dogs/cats?